scastlara/graphcompare/README.md

-### NAME
+# NAME

 dotcompare - A program to compare DOT files

-### VERSION
+# VERSION

 v0.1.4

-### SYNOPSIS
+# SYNOPSIS

     dotcompare  --files file1.dot,file2.dot \\
                 --colors HARD               \\
                 --dot output.dot            \\
+                --table table.tbl           \\
                 --venn venn.svg             \\
-                --sub subgraphs             \\
-                --cyt graph.html
+                --web graph.html

-### DESCRIPTION
+# DESCRIPTION

-This script compares two or more DOT files and prints the resulting merged DOT file with different colors for each group.
+This script compares two or more DOT (graphviz) files and prints the resulting merged DOT file with different colors for each group.

-Dotcompare has some optional outputs: an svg venn diagram, an html file that contains a representation of the resulting merged graph, a table with the counts and a plot with information about the subgraphs within each DOT file.
+By default, dotcompare will print the resulting graph to STDOUT, but you can change it with the option -d (see options below).

+Dotcompare has some optional outputs, each one specified by one option.

+- - Venn diagram.

+    If given the option -v, dotcompare will create an svg file containing a venn diagram.
+In this image, you will be able to see a comparison of the counts of nodes and relationships in each input DOT file, and those nodes/relationships common to more than one file.
+The colors will be chosen using one of the profiles in data/colors.txt.
+By default, the color palette is set to be "SOFT".
+To change it, use the option -c (see options below).

+- - Table.

+    Complementary to the venn diagram, one can choose to create a table containing all the counts (so it can be used to create other plots or tables).
+The table is already formated to be used by R. Load it to a dataframe using:

+            df <-read.table(file="yourtable.tbl", header=FALSE)

+- - Webpage with the graph.

+    With the option -w, one can create a webpage with a representation of the merged graph (with different colors for nodes and relationships depending on their presence in each DOT file).
+To make this representation, dotcompare uses the Open Source library cytoscape.js.
+All the cytoscape.js code is embedded in the html file to allow maximum portability: the webpage and the graph work without any external file/script dependencies.
+This allows for an easy upload of the graph to any website.

-### OPTIONS
+# OPTIONS

 - **-h**, **--help**